Understanding the getScore Function Input

 interest |

-A vector of names of interesting points to display in hover of
+A vector of names of interesting points to display in the hover of

 htmlwidgets plots |